 I always find it a really uncomfortable experience when taking our dog, Coco, to the vets to have her anal glands ‘expressed’, so goodness only knows how she feels.
 And I don’t suppose it’s the vet’s favourite job either!
-But as with many dogs, this can be a fairly regular occurrence so, like many pet parents, I wanted to find a reputable product that might alleviate, or even prevent the problem in the first place.
-Consequently, we tried this dog anal gland supplement on Coco, and whilst it hasn’t completely eradicated the condition, she has required far less, erm…manual intervention than she needed before.
-And if Coco could speak, I suspect she’d say that she’s pretty grateful for that!
+But as with many dogs, this can be a fairly regular occurrence so, like many pet parents, I wanted to find something that would alleviate, or even prevent the problem in the first place.

 Pros